dutrow/dutrowMarket/README.txt

 		but it reduces code bloat for what are just simple structs.

 	7c.
-Create a demonstration of transactions and the capability of rollback by implementing a scenario that adds something to the database and then a *follow-on* rollback causes the changes to be undone. [dutrowSalesTest::TransactionDemonstrationIT::transactionDemonstration] [Multiple bids placed in BuyerSupportEJB::multiBid()] [EJBException thrown in BuyerMgmtEJB::placeBid]
+Create a demonstration of transactions and the capability of rollback by implementing a scenario that adds something to the database and then a *follow-on* rollback causes the changes to be undone. [dutrowSalesTest::TransactionDemonstrationIT::transactionDemonstration] [Multiple bids placed in BuyerSupportEJB::placeMultiBid()] [EJBException thrown in BuyerMgmtEJB::placeBid]